Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    data form our endpoint that matches the migration we need.
 3. Go back to our GitHub action workflow file and adjust the last run step to your need, including what secrets value to use and the Django command to run.

+Note: the ``collectstatic`` command, in my opinion, should actually be run in the GitHub action itself for greater security in case the server gets hacked.
+This makes better separation of roles.
+However, for the simplicity of this lengthy tutorial, I've kept it here.
+(When I mean run in the GitHub action, I mean set the ``DJANGO_SETTINGS_MODULE`` environment variable to our production settings and run collectstatic; in that case, though, you'd need to constantly update the workflow file with new environment variables which people will definitely forget).

 .. _my_awesome_project/users/views.py: ./my_awesome_project/users/views.py
 .. _my_awesome_project/users/management/commands/deployment.py: ./my_awesome_project/users/management/commands/deployment.py